Kidney, Bladder and Gallstones

 - Straining to urinate (we call it stranguria) or difficult urination (dysuria)

 These can also be symptoms of a urinary tract infection, or cystitis, which is much more common than kidney stones in young patients, especially women.
 If you have one or more of these symptoms you should seek medical advice so the proper tests can be performed to diagnose the problem.
-(See my handout on The Urinalysis under Health Basics).
+(See my handout on Urinalysis Interpretation under Health Basics).

 Kidney stones are usually passed out of the body within 48 hours, but attacks can sometimes last for over 30 days.